alicefabreverdure/tweet_analysis/README.md

 ### BONUS: we put our container on dockerhub
 follow the link: https://hub.docker.com/repository/docker/alicefabreverdure/tweet_analysis

-in vscode:
+To pull the repository in vscode:
 ```
 docker pull alicefabreverdure/tweet_analysis
 ```
-then we create the image by:
+Then we create the image by running it as follows:
 ```
 docker run -d -p 8501:8501 alicefabreverdure/tweet_analysis
 ```